 Medication Treatments for Neuropathic Pain Relief

-The most commonly prescribed antidepressants for neuropathic pain include:
+Commonly prescribed antidepressants for neuropathic pain include the following:

 - Serotonin-norepinephrine reuptake inhibitors (SNRIs)